alig2039/projSqwk/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Heroku](heroku.com)
-    - Heroku is used as a backend host server.
+    - Heroku is used as a backend host.
 1. [Vercel](https://vercel.com)
-    - Vercel is used as a frontend host server.
+    - Vercel is used as a frontend host.
 1. [Npm](https://www.npmjs.com/)
     - Npm is used as a Node package manager for the installation and maintenance of React related packages.
 1. Django [Channels](https://github.com/django/channels)